-Rule number five, is that emotions tromps logic and you this all the time, that when you’re trying to make a decision, yes, you wanna avoid pain, yes it’s the perception, and yes it’s modulated by time.
+Rule number five is that emotions trumps logic and you this all the time, that when you’re trying to make a decision, yes, you wanna avoid pain, yes it’s the perception, and yes it’s modulated by time.

 Then something that you’re brain says is going to hurt you, right?
 That’s why in relationships you see people just acting weird ways, right?
 Because it’s emotional, it’s all emotional.

 And so emotions will trump logic any day of the year and that means your heart, now we say our heart, it’s really not our heart that’s making the decision, it’s certain parts of our brain but for simplicity sake we’re just gonna call it the heart and will assume that your brain is logical and your heart is emotional.

 Your heart, therefore, can overwrite the mind, much more easily than the mind can actually overcome the heart right, or overwrite the heart.

 And so emotion trumps logic so let’s go through this, rule number one, you wanna avoid pain, you wanna gain pleasure, okay, but you wanna do more to avoid pain than to gain pleasure, but three it’s that, it’s the perception of what the reality of that pain and pleasure is.

 But four, it’s modulated by time, meaning that you wanna do more to avoid immediate pain, but then five, it’s emotional, right?
 The emotions trump the logic, so what that means is you will do absolutely anything to avoid emotional pain that is closed to us in time.

 That means that if you’re gonna do something, that is going to cause you emotional pain right now you will do anything in the world to avoid that thing, right?
 As opposed to something that’s gonna get you pleasure but the pleasure is logical and it’s far from now.